notional-finance/contracts-v2/WHITEPAPER.md

 ### ifCash Valuation

-Notional V2 will value all ifCash positions at a discount using the interest rates provided by the [On-Chain Rate Oracle](#on-chain-rate-oracle). ifCash is valued along the yield curve generated by the series of on-chain rate oracles.
+Notional V2 will value all ifCash positions using the interest rates provided by the [On-Chain Rate Oracle](#on-chain-rate-oracle).
+We interpolate the set of on-chain rate oracles for each currency to create a yield curve.
+The discount rate used to value the ifCash is then taken from that interpolated yield curve.

 Any ifCash asset's discount rate will be calculated as the interpolation of two liquid interest rates on chain.
 For assets maturing before the 3 month market (the shortest term market) the rates will be the per block interest rate (i.e. cToken supply rate) and the interest rate at the 3 month market.